Today is my 27th birthday. One of my goals for this year is to learn how to write about myself. Here’s a series of birthday interview questions.

 I love who I am almost every single day.
 I truly do.
-Again, it’s all part of the ‘wake up every morning and try to be better than you were the day before’.
+Again, it’s all part of the ‘wake up every morning and tries to be better than you were the day before’.
 I know my strengths, I know my weaknesses, and most of the time I think I’m actually a pretty awesome person.
-Unfortunately, there are a couple a days a month (they come around the same time each month) where I get super depressed.
+Unfortunately, there are a couple days a month (they come around the same time each month) where I get super depressed.
 Total change in my personality.
 I go from loving myself and thinking that I’m kinda great to absolutely hating everything about myself and getting totally lost in a cloud of my own (temporary) depression.
 Of course if you know anything about depression, it never seems temporary, even if the logical side of you knows that every sad thing you’re feeling will go away in 48 hours.

 Super.
 I say it constantly.
-Go through my blog posts; I use the word super in like every other sentence.
-I talk the exact same way.
+Go through my blog posts; I use the word super in like every other sentences, I talk the exact same way.
 I go through phases where I latch onto a word and use it a lot; penis and generational have also been on my radar for the past few months.

 Monday.
 I had a really really terrible morning and a panic attack.
-Eventually I calmed down, took an afternoon shower and turned my day around.
+Eventually, I calmed down, took an afternoon shower and turned my day around.

 Somehow a magical roadmap to figuring out my business plans and grad school would fall into my lap.